dead-claudia/m-iso/README.md

 Use the issue tracker.

-There's also a few things I would like to add eventually, in decreasing order of likelihood it's going to get much work done on by me:
+There's still things I want to add, in decreasing order of priority:

-- Hooks for pretty-printing.
+- Hooks for customized pretty-printing.
 - `m.withAttr()` to make function strings similarly to Mithril's making anonymous functions.
 - `m.request()` for easier access on server side.
 - `m.route()` for organizing routes.
-- An internal representation to manage things (and not just stringify them).
+- An internal representation to manage component trees (and not just stringify them).
 Along with this would come `m.render()` on an existing root, and `m.redraw()`, `m.redraw.strategy()`, `m.startComputation()`, and `m.endComputation()` for dealing with redraws.
 This could also become pluggable.
 - `m.mount()` for mounting onto existing nodes.
 - `m.request.mock()` for mocking requests.